 The Burrow: Deaf Education in the Potterverse

-An original editorial by Pamela T.
+by Pamela T.

 There are deaf people on every continent, and of every race, every gender, every sexual orientation, every age, every economic status – that is, every characteristic that we use to distinguish people.
 So, do deaf wizards exist?
 What is deaf wizarding education like – how many deaf wizards are there?
 Where are they educated?
 How can the deaf possibly do magic?
 Is it possible to do magic without speaking?
 And who teaches these deaf students?

 You bet your life!
 What reason do we have to suppose otherwise?
 After all, worldwide, approximately 0.1% of the population is deaf (the percentage varies per country) – and although the wizarding population is small, it is large enough for this percentage to be noteworthy.